vishnuprasadh/flaskdynamicimgprocessor/readme.md

 This is optional.
 Outside of the log files of application, we also got the apache common log and errorlog configured as given above which you can change as required.

 <b>Step : 7 </b>.
-Post the above run the command to provide access/ownership to the running process in the /var/www/imgprocessor/
+Post the above run the command to provide access/ownership to the running process in the /var/www/imgprocessor/.
+Check that the "vph" user given below is also the same user used in apache WSGIDaemonProcess user.
+I have given here 755 for the entire folder.
+Ensure your username for the running process is in sync with the name here.

+It is a bad practice to have root user here, so ensure we use a valid user.

 ```bash
 cd /var/www/imgprocessor